 Champaign is a larger medium-sized city located in the state of Illinois.
 With a population of 88,909 people and 20 constituent neighborhoods, Champaign is the 11th largest community in Illinois.

-Unlike some cities, Champaign isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Champaign are a mix of both white- and blue-collar jobs.
+Champaign is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Champaign is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Champaign who work in teaching (13.60%), office and administrative support (10.98%), and management occupations (8.65%).

 Also of interest is that Champaign has more people living here who work in computers and math than 95% of the places in the US.